ThreeDotsLabs/watermill-benchmark/README.md

 Keep in mind that final performance depends on multiple factors.

+**It's not meant to be a definitive answer on which Pub/Sub is the fastest.**
+It should give you an idea of the ballpark performance you can expect.

 ## How it works

 * All tests are run on a single 16 CPU GCloud compute instance (`n1-highcpu-16`).